(click image to order on Amazon)

 Please note: This product is not a CD/recording.
 It is a book of piano/vocal music.

 I’d like to hear your songs.
 Is there a CD I can buy?

 I’d like to sing one of your songs from the songbook in a transposed key.
 Do you offer transpositions?

 I’d like to purchase the sheet music for one of the songs in the book.
 Is that possible?

 Yes.
-Please see options to do both in my music store!
+Please see options to do both in my online music store!

 I need your songbook or sheet music delivered quickly/overnight.
 Is this possible?